eliona-smart-building-assistant/thingdust-app/README.md

 ## Configuration

 The app needs environment variables and database tables for configuration.
-To edit the database tables the app provides an own API access.
+To edit the database tables the app provides its own API access.

 ### Registration in Eliona ###